lLostincode/Legion/README.md

 Contributions are welcome!
 Please feel free to submit pull requests, report issues, or suggest new features.

+## Project Status & Roadmap

+View the [Legion Project Board](https://github.com/orgs/og-hayden/projects/1/views/1) for the current status of the project.

+To view the current roadmap for Legion, please see the [Legion Roadmap](https://github.com/users/og-hayden/projects/1/views/4).

 ## License

 Legion is released under the MIT License.
 See the `LICENSE` file for more details.